Chrysler results will be predictable

 It never ceases to amaze me how smart people continue to look for solutions in the same location where they found failure the last time they looked.
 Chrysler has invited agencies to pitch its business since the departure of agency of record Fallon.
 “Chrysler is reaching out to its roster shops and beyond for ideas in an effort to replace Fallon, which has severed ties with the automaker after it was awarded General Motors’ Cadillac brand,” a source said.

-Chrysler is in trouble and you would think that they would figure out that “creativity in advertising” was not the answer to their problem.
+Chrysler results speak to trouble and you would think that they would figure out that “creativity in advertising” was not the answer to their problem.

 Think about this.
 Chrysler is having agencies pitch its business and it expects a different and better result than last time it went through this exercise in futility.
 If it hired Stealing Share to fix its problem, we would work on the strategic brand-messaging solution for months.
 It is what we do and is our area of expertise.
 By the way, we charge for it and don’t do it on spec because its value is almost immeasurable.
 Chrysler will absolutely get what it paid for.
 Executing the solution is where they need the creativity of the agencies.